-The School Council consists of fifteen members, comprising eight elected parent members, two co-opted parent members, four elected Department of Education employee members and the Principal.
+The School Council consists of fourteen members, comprising eight elected parent members, one co-opted parent members, four elected Department of Education employee members and the Principal.
 Any parent member may be elected President.
-Meetings are held on Monday evenings twice a month at 7.15pm at the school.
+Meetings are held on Monday evenings twice a term at 7.00pm at the school.

 The School Council is the governing body of the school.
 The council plays an important role in school accountability and improvement and endorses all planning, evaluation and reporting documents.

 The function of the School Council is to:

 Establish the broad direction and vision of the school within the school's community

 Participate in the development and monitoring of the school strategic plan

 Develop, review and monitor the Student Engagement Policy and the School Dress Code

 Enter into contracts (e.g. cleaning, construction work)